samdark/yii2-cookbook/book/cookies.md

 Where to get and set cookies?
 -----------------------------

-Cookies are part of HTTP request so it's a good idea to do both in controller which responsibility is exactly dealing with request and response.
+Cookies are part of HTTP request, so it's a good idea to do both in controller which responsibility is exactly dealing with request and response.

 Cookies for subdomains
 ----------------------